KillWinX/Protected-Mode-Chrome-Dino-Game/README.md

 ## License

 Feel free to check, modify, or use this project for learning purposes.
-Add a proper license if you want to share it openly.
+Credits after use are mandatory.